Housing stress across the world

-Such discussions may involve the idea of rent and local taxes.
-You may be selling and buying a house which can sometimes involve a housing ‘chain’ which needs to all purchases to complete at the same time.
+Such discussions may involve the idea of rent, local taxes, and even whether you should consider leaving California and moving across state lines, for example.
+You may be selling and buying a house which can sometimes involve a housing ‘chain’ that needs all purchases to complete at the same time.
 You may have issues over lease agreements or quarrels with your landlord.
 Another common stress adding factor is switching over bills and updating your address with important accounts such as your bank and insurance provider.
 And all of this stress occurs before you even have to start packing and moving boxes around.

 In 2015, it was reported that over 15% of the US population were experiencing stress, anxiety or even depression due to a housing related issue.
 Many people claim to be losing sleep and physically suffering because of their housing concerns.